marcuscraske/parrot-manager/README.md

 ### Windows
 Both an installer and stand-alone version are available.

 For the stand-alone, just extract the executable to anywhere you desire, no installation process is required.
-Settings are saved to `%APPATA%\parrot-manager`.

 ### Mac
 Download the latest pkg file, to anywhere, and